 5. The Orphanage (2007)

 It’s hard to go wrong when you combine Guillermo del Toro—who in this case produced the film—and a story set in an orphanage.
-Laura plans on reopening an abandoned orphanage, when her son Simón suddenly goes missing.
+Laura plans on reopening an abandoned orphanage, when her son Simón goes missing after forging a friendship with a mysterious boy named Tomás.
 Once again, vengeful ghost orphans run rampant.

 6. I Am a Ghost (2012)